NLog/NLog.github.io/_posts/2020-03-20-nlog-4-7-has-been-released.md

 This can be used together with `${exception:format=@}` or the Properties-Format-option `${exception:format=Properties}`.

 ### Lambda Condition Methods
-NLog already has 2 ways for adding own custom condition methods:
+NLog already has two ways for adding own custom condition methods:
 - Create static class with class-attribute `[ConditionMethods]` and add static methods with function-attribute `[ConditionMethod]`.
 Then add the assembly to be registered as an extension.
 - Explicit register a static method using `ConfigurationItemFactory.Default.ConditionMethods.RegisterDefinition()`.